makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Aiden let his arm be claimed, carefully snaking it partway around his Sélène in a sort of hug.
 "Mmhm, I'm fine."

-The two sat quietly, letting the rest of the show play out until the creds.
+The two sat quietly, letting the rest of the show play out until the credits.

 "I love you, Aiden."